First things first.

 You likely need something very specific is you have vertigo, because that means there is something specific happening in your skull.

 If you have TMJ disorder that includes TMJ Vertigo, you probably will, and/or probably have, gone to see a doctor or two.

-They have run tests and checks, they have recommended surgery, they have prescribed pharmaceutical drugs.
 And you still have vertigo and tinnitus, along with the rest of your TMJ symptoms.

 And Dentists do their thing with bite guards, alignment techniques, etc.

 If you STILL have vertigo after all that, find a Cranio-Sacral Osteopath, and/or a Massage Therapist specializing in CranioSacral Therapy.